Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: A toy illustration with interacting agents

 One of the distinctive characteristics of {the conception of thermal macroeconomics developed here} is that it proceeds entirely at the level of aggregate behaviour, positing axioms about trade and financial flows and deducing conclusions such as the second law.
 Thus, just as classical thermodynamics makes no reference to the molecular basis of pressure, heat, entropy and so on, so TM makes no reference to the micro-foundation of economic behaviour, in terms of the actions of individual agents.
 A great advantage of this strategy, both for physics and economics, is that the micro-foundations of real-world systems are often of great complexity and only partially known, so that providing a detailed micro-level analysis is not realistic---but nonetheless, laws at the aggregate level are still derived.

 It is interesting, however, to illustrate the general theory by special cases in which micro-foundations are sufficiently simple that they can be analysed directly.
+The results of this analysis will also help build intuitions concerning how the general ``macro'' account works.
+On first reading, the reader might wish to skim the technical details of the micro-foundational set-up, and focus on the formula for entropy that we derive in (\ref{eq:SCD}) and the results plotted in the figures later in this section.

-In the physics context, a prime example is the molecular model of ideal gasses, leading to a foundational explanation of temperature and pressure and the entropy function $S = N \log v u^{d/2}$, where $N$ is the number of molecules, $v$ and $u$ are the volume and energy per molecule and $d$ is the number of degrees of freedom per molecule (e.g.~for a diatomic molecule like $O_2$ or $N_2$, $d$ is the sum of three translational plus two rotational degrees of freedom, at normal temperatures where vibration is suppressed quantum-mechanically).
-Note that it is conventional to add $N(d+2)/2$ and multiply by Boltzmann's constant, but that is just an affine transformation.
+In the physics context, a prime example of a micro-foundational model in thermodynamics is the molecular model of ideal gasses, leading to a foundational explanation of temperature and pressure and the entropy function $S = N \log v u^{d/2}$, where $N$ is the number of molecules, $v$ and $u$ are the volume and energy per molecule and $d$ is the number of degrees of freedom per molecule (e.g.~for a diatomic molecule like $O_2$ or $N_2$, $d$ is the sum of three translational plus two rotational degrees of freedom, at normal temperatures where vibration is suppressed quantum-mechanically).
+Note that it is conventional to add $N(d+2)/2$ to the above formula for $S$ and multiply by Boltzmann's constant, but that is just an affine transformation.

-In particular, let us compute the entropy for a toy example of an exchange economy with a single good in addition to money and $N$ independent identical ``Cobb-Douglas'' agents.\footnote{We use the term slightly differently from \cite{SF}.} By Cobb-Douglas agents we mean \st{firstly} that they have a ``utility'' function
+In particular, let us compute the entropy for a toy example of an exchange economy with a single good in addition to money and $N$ independent identical ``Cobb-Douglas'' (CD) agents.\footnote{Precursors come in \cite{SF, SST} but they use the term slightly differently from us.} By Cobb-Douglas agents we mean that they have a ``utility'' function

 for amounts $g$ of good and $m$ of money, for some $\alpha, \eta > 0$.
 It is natural to think of both goods and money as being desirable for each agent, in which case $\alpha, \eta > 1$.\footnote{We adopt the form (\ref{eq:U}) with minus ones in the exponents because it makes future formulae simpler.} Exponent $\alpha=1$ corresponds to indifference concerning amount of goods, while $\alpha<1$ corresponds to preference for fewer goods, which allows one to take into account cases like pollutants.
 Nonetheless, our theory requires only that money is desirable and only at the aggregate level.
 Perhaps surprisingly, we will see that this is satisfied for all $\eta>0$.